ibm-watson-embedded-business-assistant/eba-example-agents/docs/integration/Voices.md

-## Voices
+## Voices supported by Watson Assistant

-EBA supports the following voices for Text-to-Speach service.
+Watson Assistant supports the following voices for Text-to-Speach service.
 The default voice is en-US_MichaelVoice.

 | Name | Langauge | Gender | Description |
 |-------|----------|--------|-------------|